fire-archive/DesignConcepts/chapters/level_05.md

 -   "Reveal" was a common theme (such as, instead of firing a shot, give the number of Hits in a 3x3 square – thus turning the game from "what number am I thinking of" into "two-player competitive Minesweeper")

 -   Skip a few turns for a larger shot (for example, skip 5 turns to hit everything in an entire 3x3 area).
-The original suggestion was an even number (skip 9 turns to nuke a 3x3 square) but note that there isn’t much of a functional difference between this and just taking one shot at a time.
+The original suggestion was an even number (skip 9 turns to nuke a 3x3 square) but note that there isn't much of a functional difference between this and just taking one shot at a time.

 -   Like *Go*, if you enclose an area with a series of shots, all squares in the enclosed area are immediately hit as well (this adds an element of risk-taking and short-term versus long-term tradeoffs to the game – do you try to block off a large area that takes many turns but has an efficient turn-to-squares-hit ratio, or do you concentrate on smaller areas that give you more immediate information but at the cost of taking longer in aggregate?)

--   When you miss but are in a square adjacent to an enemy ship, the opponent must declare it as a "near miss" (without telling you what direction the ship is in), which doesn’t exactly get around the guessing-game aspect of the original but should at least speed play by giving added information.
+-   When you miss but are in a square adjacent to an enemy ship, the opponent must declare it as a "near miss" (without telling you what direction the ship is in), which doesn't exactly get around the guessing-game aspect of the original but should at least speed play by giving added information.
 Alternatively, with *any* miss, the opponent must give the distance in squares to the nearest ship (without specifying direction), which would allow for some deductive reasoning.

 -   Skip (7-X) turns to rebuild a destroyed ship of size X. If the area in which you are building is hit in the meantime, the rebuild is canceled.
 (The original suggestion was skip X turns to rebuild a ship of size X, but smaller ships are actually more dangerous since they are harder to locate, so I would suggest an inverse relationship between size and cost.)

 -   Each time you sink an enemy ship, you can rebuild a ship of yours of the same size that was already sunk (this gives some back-and-forth, and suggests alternate strategies of scattering your early shots to give your opponent less room to rebuild)

--   Once per game, your Battleship (the size-4 ship) can hit a 5-square cross (+) shaped area in a single turn; using this also forces you to place a Hit on your own Battleship (note that this would also give away your Battleship’s location, so it seems more like a retaliatory move when your Battleship is almost sunk anyway)
+-   Once per game, your Battleship (the size-4 ship) can hit a 5-square cross (+) shaped area in a single turn; using this also forces you to place a Hit on your own Battleship (note that this would also give away your Battleship's location, so it seems more like a retaliatory move when your Battleship is almost sunk anyway)

 We will revisit some of these when we talk about the kinds of decisions that are made in a game, next Monday.

 ## Readings

-This week I’m trying something new and putting one of the readings up front, because I want you to look at this first, before reading the rest of this post.
+This week I'm trying something new and putting one of the readings up front, because I want you to look at this first, before reading the rest of this post.

 -   [*MDA Framework*](http://www.cs.northwestern.edu/~hunicke/MDA.pdf) by LeBlanc, Hunicke and Zabek.
 This is one of the few academic papers that achieved wide exposure within the game industry (it probably helps that the authors are experienced game designers).
 There are two parts of this paper that made it really influential.
 The first is the Mechanics/Dynamics/Aesthetics (MDA) conceptualization, which offers a way to think about the relationship of rules to player experience, and also the relationship between player and designer.
 The second part to pay attention to is the "8 kinds of fun" which we will return to a bit later in the course (Thursday of next week).